mbcovid19updates/mbcovid19updates.github.io/README.md

 ### Third/Booster Dose

-The third dose should be given at least 6 months after the last vaccine (or no nearlier than 28 days since 2nd dose in certain circumstances):

-- **All people aged 18 and older**.
-    - For most people, the third dose must be given a minimum of six months after their second dose, except in very limited circumstances.
-You will need a prescription from a doctor if you are requesting your third dose earlier than six months because you are moderately to severely immunocompromised or because you require it for travel purposes.
+- **Anyone aged 18 and older** and a minimum of **6 months** after their second dose, except in very limited circumstances.
+    - You will need a prescription from a doctor if you are requesting your third dose earlier than six months because you are moderately to severely immunocompromised or because you require it for travel purposes.
 Individuals who are unsure of the date of their last immunization can check their record here.

 ### Medical Exemptions